xeneixes/lojoweb-data/login-personality.md

 1. **Enabling Team Utilization of AI Services on Public Cloud Platforms:**
    - Pivotal role in empowering teams to leverage AI services on public cloud platforms, including Azure OpenAI, other Azure AI services, and AWS AI Services like Bedrock.
-   - Facilitated access and integration of these services, enhancing capabilities in AI applications.
-   - Conducted workshops and training to foster a culture of innovation in AI.
+   - My team enabled a few other enterprise teams, and those few other teams work directly with hundreds of app teams to provision the access to AI in a controlled way.
+   - My team also provide help, guidance and AI expertise to app teams who want to use AI.

 1. **Leveraging Cloud AI Services for Enhanced Developer Productivity:**
-   - Initiated the use of Cloud AI Services to develop tools increasing developer productivity in the Cloud department.
+   - Initiated the use of Cloud AI Services to develop tools to increase developer productivity in the Cloud department.
-   - Led the design and implementation of automated workflows using AI, streamlining development cycles.
+   - Led the research of generative AI for cloud infrastructure management to increase cloud team productivity
-   - Integrated new AI tools and services for technological advancement and efficiency.
+   - Integrated new AI tools and services for technological advancement and efficiency, such as RAG AI tool, and intelligently calling infrastructure APIs using AI.

 1. **Leadership in Developing AI-Driven Applications:**
    - Spearheaded the development of a Retrieval Augmented Generation (RAG) AI application for efficient documentation access.
    - Improved information retrieval processes, enhancing productivity and decision-making.
+   - Led implementation of using chat as an interface to use cloud infrastructure provisioning frameworks with the help of AI.

 1. **Experimentation and Research in AI for Tool Enhancement:**
    - Engaged in AI research to enhance departmental tools.